-Nathalie Trad is without a doubt one of the region’s best fashion success stories.
+Nathalie Trad is undoubtedly one of the region’s biggest fashion success stories.
 Since the launch of her eponymous clutch label in 2013, she has been heaped with international acclaim.
-Dozens of celebrities – like Olivia Palermo, Solange Knowles, Sienna Miller, and Princess Deena Aljuhani Abdulaziz – have not only named her their favorite clutch designer, but proudly sport her wares on the daily.
-Her sculptural, glossy aesthetic results in clutches that are works of art, and her latest collection is one of the most stunning we’ve ever seen in person.
+Dozens of celebrities – Olivia Palermo and Sienna Miller included – have not only named her their favorite clutch designer, but also proudly sport her wares on the daily.
+Her sculptural, glossy aesthetic results in accessories that are works of art, and her latest collection is no exception.

-Nafsika Skourti first landed on our radar at Fashion Forward, where her energetic, youthful collection reinforced the idea that streetwear has a viable voice in the UAE.
-Her cleverly crafted collections resonate deeply with the politically and culturally savvy, and have helped garner the young designer international recognition in major fashion publications globally.
-In addition to helming a rapidly growing brand, Skourti has also been recognized as a regional trendsetter, and was recently part of Burberry‘s Art of the Trench project.
+Nafsika Skourti first landed on our radar years ago at Fashion Forward, where her energetic and youthful collection reinforced the idea that streetwear has a viable voice in the UAE.
+The young designer’s cleverly crafted collections resonate deeply with the politically and culturally savvy, and have helped her gain international recognition in major fashion publications worldwide.

-When the rest of the world thinks about Middle Eastern fashion, they instantly think of hijabs and abayas.
-For that reason, it can be quite challenging to rise above perceptions and expectations of what Middle Eastern fashion should be.
-Faiza Bouguessa is one designer that is revolutionizing the way the rest of the world sees fashion in our region, and she is doing it by cleverly reinventing the abaya.
-In fact, her designs are so compelling that even Beyoncé Knowles is a fan.
-What sets Bouguessa‘s work apart is her impeccable tailoring and rich fabrics, which make her menswear-inspired designs hang beautifully on the body.
+Many in the rest of the world think Middle Eastern fashion equates to traditional abayas, making it challenging to rise above perceptions (and misconceptions).
+Faiza Bouguessa of Bouguessa is one designer who is revolutionizing the way the rest of the world sees fashion in our region, and she is doing it by cleverly reinventing the abaya.
+In fact, her designs are so compelling that even Beyoncé is a fan.
+What sets her work apart is the impeccable tailoring and rich fabrics, which make her menswear-inspired designs hang beautifully on the body.

-Reemami, the brand launched by Reema Al Banna in 2009, is one of our favorites because of its strong, feminist stance.
-Reemami is known for its quirky, whimsical prints, but behind each artistic scene is a message about the strength of women (her boxing-themed collection is an excellent example).
-While Savoir Flair was in Paris for Fashion Week, we visited Al Banna at her showroom where were treated to a sneak preview of her Fall/Winter 2016 collection which includes some of her best work to date.
+Reemami, the brand launched by Reema Al Banna in 2009, is one of our favorites because of its strong feminist stance.
+Reemami is known for its quirky, whimsical prints, but behind each artistic scene is a message about the strength of women and the designer’s own active lifestyle.
 We are more than excited to see her brand grow and reach a new audience as the young designer continues to expand her creative reach.

-Although Taller Marmo was launched in October of 2013 by designers Riccardo Audisio and Yago Goicoechea, results were fast for this young Dubai-based brand.
-In two short years, the excellence of their work was recognized by the International Woolmark Prize when they won the regional portion of the competition, and flew to New York City to represent the UAE with a gorgeous six-piece capsule collection.
-Modernity is a driving force behind their aesthetic, leading them to update traditional suiting with festive prints, or tufts of feathers, thereby providing a unique and luxurious wardrobe for the working woman of today.
+Although Taller Marmo was only launched in 2013 by designers Riccardo Audisio and Yago Goicoechea, the results were fast for this young Dubai-based brand.
+In two short years, their work was recognized by the International Woolmark Prize when they won the regional portion of the competition and flew to New York to represent the UAE with a gorgeous six-piece capsule collection.
+Modernity is a driving force behind their aesthetic, leading them to update traditional suiting with festive prints or tufts of feathers, thereby providing a unique and luxurious wardrobe for the working woman of today.

-While a flirty, youthful silhouette acts as a support structure for Ayah Tabari‘s Mochi collections, it is her kaleidescopic prints and embroidery that have really carved an identity for her brand.
-Her designs are inspired and named for locations that Tabari has visited, and her travels act as both a signpost for her work and a resource for finding artisans to help craft her clothing.
-What is so unique and interesting about the way Tabari conducts her brand is the timeless nature of each collection – each one is “seasonless” and always available.
-This means that if you go to her site, you can still purchase and wear past collections like ‘Jaipur’ , ‘Thailand’, and ‘Hungary’.
+While a flirty, youthful silhouette acts as a support structure for Mochi collections, it is Ayah Tabari’s kaleidoscopic prints and embroidery that have really carved an identity for her brand.
+Her designs are inspired by and named after locations that Tabari has visited, and her travels act as both a signpost for her work and a resource for finding artisans to help craft her clothing.
+What’s so unique about Mochi is the timeless nature of each collection – each one is “seasonless” and always available.
+This means you can still purchase from past collections like ‘Jaipur’ and ‘Thailand’.

 As an artist, photographer, and designer, Nadine Kanso’s primary concern is in showcasing and reflecting the identity of the contemporary Arab.
 This thesis is found throughout her work, but nowhere as strongly as her Bil Arabi jewelry line.
 Every piece that she creates carries with it a message, with rings and earrings that come in the shape of Arabic words or letters.
-These pieces are both exquisite works of art and identity signifiers that everyone from the local fashion lovers to Gigi Hadid and Kendall Jenner love to wear.
+They’re both exquisite works of art and identity signifiers that everyone from regional fashion girls to supermodels Gigi Hadid and Kendall Jenner love to wear.